jesusdiazjess/jesusdiazjess/README.md

 # Welcome to My GitHub 👋

 Hi there!
-I'm [Jesus], a passionate IT student and aspiring developer.
+I'm Jesus, a passionate IT student and aspiring developer.

 ## 🚀 About Me
 - 🎓 Studying for a Bachelor of Science in Information Technology